tslocke/hobocookbook/manual/dryml-guide.markdown

     </def>
 {.dryml}

 We've added the `polymorphic` attribute to the `<def>`.
-This tells DRYML that `<card>` can have many definitions, each for a paricular type.
+This tells DRYML that `<card>` can have many definitions, each for a particular type.
 The definition we've given here is called the "base" definition or the "base card".
-The base definiion serves two purposes:
+The base definition serves two purposes:

  - It is the fallback if we call `<card>` and no definition is found for the current type.

- - The type specific definition can use the base definition as a starting point to be further customised.
+ - The type-specific definition can use the base definition as a starting point to be further customised.

 To add a type-specific `<card>`, we use the `for` attribute on the `<def>`.
 For example, a card for a `Product`: